StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 The AAD supports daily and weekly seasonality, creating an anomaly when the observed values differ a lot from the expected values.
 Daily seasonality is enabled by default.

 {% hint style="info" %}
-Note that a [training period](aad.md#training-period) is required before the AAD can begin to report anomalies.
+Note that the AAD requires a [training period](aad.md#training-period) before it can begin to report anomalies.
 {% endhint %}

 ### The anomaly detection process